Technische Universität Ilmenau: Academics

 TU Ilmenau offers degrees in technology, science, economics and media.
 These all also form part of the interdisciplinary media subjects which are a more recent development and combine technology, economics, law and social studies.

-The c.
-4,900 students (2021/22) include about 1,700 who come from around 100 nations outside Germany.
-The courses they take lead to Bachelor's and/or master's degrees in which the subjects tend to be drawn from a number of disciplines within the overall groups of engineering, mathematics with science, and economics with social studies.
+The 4,900 students (2021/22) include about 1,700 who come from around 100 nations outside Germany.
+The courses they take lead to bachelor's and/or master's degrees in which the subjects tend to be drawn from a number of disciplines within the overall groups of engineering, mathematics with science, and economics with social studies.

 Among the distinguishing features of the TU Ilmenau are personal care for students from professors, tutors and student mentors; a campus with modern buildings only short distances apart; a variety of social activities and social support; many student associations as well as diverse cultural and sports activities.

 The Fraunhofer Institute of Digital Media Technology (IDMT) is located near the TU Ilmenau campus.
 It is well known for their audio processing technology, media compression, and video processing teams.